Pascal-J/multiline-tacit-and-macros---J/README.md

 the F4 macro will time execution of any line or selection without having to write the macro command on the line.
 An x argument to findline_jpp_ will append x to then end of the selection.
 So the shortcut key is equivalent to having ' timespacex MACm' at the end of the selection or line.

 the F3 macro is similar except that it copies whatever is on the clipboard to the end of the selection, before executing the line with Macros.
 This is a convenient way to apply macros on a key without restarting J or editing keyfile.

+Some useful macros for the code editor would be selectioned code formatters.
+A functional formatter will simply dump the formatted/transformed code to the console.

 # Some useful console macros